dnwhte/Umbraco.MultipleStartNodes/README.md

 # Umbraco.MultipleStartNodes
-Adds the ability to have multiple content and media start nodes for Umbraco users.
+This package gives you the ability to set multiple content/media start nodes for users.

 ##How it works